chacachien/Moodle_VirtualAssistant_BE/README.md

    - Use NLP (Natural Language Processing) to understand and respond to user inputs effectively.

 2. **Rag:**
-   - Implement role-playing scenarios where the chatbot can simulate different characters or roles.
-   - Use case-based responses to provide a more interactive and engaging user experience.
+   - Serve as a document teller who can answer questions relevant to the content of a course.
+   - Provide detailed responses based on course materials and documents.
+   - Utilize content-specific knowledge to enhance the learning experience.

 3. **Query:**
    - Handle specific user queries related to data retrieval, such as fetching information from a database or providing detailed answers to specific questions.